 Wait for the Balance Transfer to Get Approved.

-The issuer directly paya off your old account once the balance transfer is approved.
+The issuer directly pays off your old account once the balance transfer is approved.
 This normally takes two weeks or longer.
 Your old balance, including the balance transfer fee, will be visible in your new account.

 Settle Down the Balance.